Matt Besler: Professional career

 Besler was drafted in the first round (eighth overall) in the 2009 MLS SuperDraft by the Kansas City Wizards.
 He made his professional debut on March 28, 2009, as an 87th-minute substitute during a 2–1 loss at the Colorado Rapids.
 He scored his first professional goal on March 26, 2011, in a 3–2 loss to the Chicago Fire.
-Besler was added to the 2011 MLS All-Star team via the fan text message vote.
+Besler was named an MLS All-Star team in 2011 for the first time in his career.
 In 2012, Besler anchored the top defense in MLS with Sporting Kansas City and helped the club win the U.S. Open Cup by converting his attempt after the game against the Seattle Sounders went into penalty kicks.
 He also was named 2012 MLS Defender of the Year and part of the MLS Best XI.

 On December 12, 2012, Besler re-signed with Sporting Kansas City on a three-year deal, passing up trial offers from Queens Park Rangers, Southampton, and Birmingham City.

-Besler was voted into the 2013 All-Star Fan XI.

-He was included in the roster for the July 2016 MLS All-Star Game.
+Besler was announced an MLS All-Star in 2013, as well as in 2014, 2015, and the 2016 MLS All-Star Game.

+Besler help lead Sporting Kansas City to an MLS Cup Championship in 2013, as well as additional U.S. Open Cup Championships in 2015 and 2017.

 Throughout the 2018 season, Besler became the all-time leader in each of the club's longevity categories, overtaking club legends such as Davy Arnaud and Kerry Zavagnin for games played, games started, and minutes played both in MLS play and in all competitions.

-Kansas City opted not to renew Besler's contract following their 2020 season.
+Kansas City opted not to renew Besler's contract following the 2020 season.

 On January 6, 2021, Besler signed as a free agent with Austin FC ahead of their inaugural season in MLS.
 Following the 2021 season, Besler announced his retirement from playing professional soccer.